abdulwalidal/2DGame/README.md

 I want to come back stronger, with better skills, a clearer direction, and a real understanding of what makes games feel alive.

 This repository will stay here as a small reminder of where it all began.
-One day, I’ll return to it and continue —
-piece by piece, line by line, until it becomes what I first imagined.

 Sometimes, stepping back is part of moving forward.
 I’ll be back when it’s time to build something truly alive.